vikashnin/CSIS11_Students/instructor/assembly/week_6/README.md

 1. **Copy and paste this content into a new file in Week 6 in your student folder.**
 2. Follow the assignment by writing code or pasting images from the simulator into **your file**.
+3. All supplied programs will be in the *code* folder for that specific week

 ## 6a - Learn how to use the tools